Daan-Zwarthoed/blok-tech-team4.2/README.md

 # blok-tech-team4.2

 ## Description
-name-of-app is a matching app that lets you connect with other players from around the world.
+Game match is a matching app that lets you connect with other players from around the world.
 Match with players based on your games, playstyle and playtime.

 The application is deployed here: https://matching-app-games-team4-2.herokuapp.com/login.